Welcome to Robins class! We are very excited to learn and play with you this year.

 Miss O'Shea is the Robins class teacher, on a Wednesday Mrs Rankin teaches the Robins class for half a day so that Miss O'Shea can prepare resources and plan lessons.
 Mrs West, Miss Moore and Miss Croucher are teaching assistants who all help in the Robins class.

 In phonics lessons, we will be continuing to follow the 'Letters and Sounds' scheme of work.
-We will be continuing to learn new Phase 3 phonemes (sounds) and graphemes (written letters).
+We will be continuing to learn new and revise Phase 3 phonemes (sounds) and graphemes (written letters).
 We will also be extending the children to begin writing simple words and captions independently.
 For more information about phases 2 and 3 phonics, please visit the link at the bottom of this section.

 Please encourage your child to become independent with taking their shoes, coats and jumpers on and off and placing these in a safe place.